Historical Volatility Indicator

 Overview of Historical Volatility Indicator

 The Historical Volatility Indicator calculates the volatility of an asset based on its past price movements.
-It is often expressed as a percentage, providing insights into how much the asset’s price has varied over a set timeframe.
+It is often expressed as a percentage, providing insights into how much the asset’s price has varied over a set interval.
 This information is essential for understanding market conditions and potential future price movements.

 Key Features of Historical Volatility Indicator